na-na-hi/renget/archive/o96xmx.md

 #->Alisa: Echo<-
 ->![Canon bugs you during work meetings](https://i.imgur.com/IHy8yIs.png)<-

-As a disclaimer, Alisa is pretty strong as as a damage dealer, but not as strong as Bianca.
+As a disclaimer, Alisa is pretty strong as as a damage dealer, but nowhere near Bianca.

 !!! info Normal Playstyle:
 >Hold atk > Ping the special orbs > Enter Core Zone > Ping orbs to fill Core Gauge > Full Core Gauge: Ping a single orb matching color with a special orb (Combo Atk 1) > Ult (this gives a mark) > If still on Core Zone, ping a single orb to Combo Atk 2 > Back to step 1 (you'll most likely switch out though, fucking orb hungry bitch)